Skip to content

 • A carry forward or backward of an enhanced loss

-If you use the SME R&D scheme, then you can expect to see a reduction against your taxed profits, or even get a cash payment if you are a loss-making company.
+If your claim is filed under the SME scheme, then you can expect to see a reduction against your taxed profits, or even get a cash payment if your business is loss making.

 After compiling and submitting the claim, it typically takes HMRC around 4-6 weeks to process it.
 However, during peak periods, this processing time might be longer.
 Following the processing period, payment is usually made within 14 days.

-A successful R&D claim has the potential to elevate your business by providing a financial boost and competitive edge over others.
-Here is what else you could achieve with an R&D claim:
+A successful R&D claim has the potential to elevate your business by providing a financial boost and a competitive advantage.
+Here is what else you could achieve with an R&D tax credit payout:

 You can claim for what you spent on eligible R&D costs in the next tax year but you cannot reuse the same R&D claim.
 It’s natural for certain innovations to take over a year to complete the research and development needed.
 You’ll need new technical documentation created that reflects your involvement in R&D from the tax year you’re claiming in alone, stating where you were up to at the start of the financial year and what you did throughout the year.
 It’s important to note what counts as R&D and what doesn’t.
 Eligible R&D activities involve the work that is directly related to research and development and encompasses technical uncertainty.
 Therefore, the commercial, aesthetic, business administration, and production of your goods or services you cannot claim for because they’re not genuine R&D.